alomia/holberton-system_engineering-devops/0x00-shell_basics/README.md

 13 script - creates symbolic link

 14 script - copy all files of one type and paste into another directory

+15 script - copies all files that begin with a capital letter